Wednesday, September 18

 What You Don’t Know About Cyber Risks, Directly from an Ethical Hacker

-“Cybersecurity is an arms race with talent and technology at the helm – the side that employs the most advanced and intelligent resources will ultimately win,” according to Jay Kaplan, CEO and Co-founder of Synack.
+Jay Kaplan, CEO and Co-founder of Synack, asserts that “Cybersecurity is an arms race with talent and technology at the helm – the side that employs the most advanced and intelligent resources will ultimately win.”

 Jay founded Synack after serving in multiple cyber-related capacities at the Department of Defense.
 In this session, he will address manufacturers’ biggest concerns and the unknown threats to their companies and critical infrastructure.
 As a hacker-turned-CEO, Jay will provide a unique perspective on how the adversary views your attack surface, and what businesses can do to stay ahead of the threat and minimize risk.
 He will share security best practices from Synack's crowd of ethical hackers.